What is an Asset Class? Understanding Capital Markets

 Description: Bonds of a government that are publicly listed or traded over the counter (OTC).

-Typology: Sovereign, inflation-linked, IR swap, IR option, repo, etc.
+Typology: Sovereign, inflation-linked, IR swap, IR option, repo.

-Liquidity: High, depends on the size of the issue, volumes, market, etc.
+Liquidity: High, depends on the size of the issue, daily volumes, capital markets depth, etc.

 Returns: Appreciation of value if bond, fixed payment of capital and interest.